As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Mines & Quarries

-Since pyrite occurs in most types of rocks, mines, and quarries and some of the best places to find it.
+Since pyrite occurs in most types of rocks, mines, and quarries, it is one of the best places to find it.
 Pyrite forms at both low and high temperatures, so you can easily find it.
 Mine dumps are also excellent places to find pyrite.
 Mines situated near mountains are also prevalent in pyrite specimens.

-The bacteria are responsible for creating pyrite like to be both underground and near the surface.
-Road cuts and outcrops of rock are also excellent to explore to find pyrite, as you may also find more valuable specimens as well
+The bacteria are responsible for creating pyrite, which is found to be both underground and near the surface.
+Road cuts and outcrops of rock are also excellent for exploring to find pyrite, as you may also find more valuable specimens.

 If there are hills, mountains, valleys, washes, and draws near your location, you should search them for pyrite.
 Since pyrite is common, you may also find it near bodies of water, even near creeks.